zr-zhou0o0/ZeroNVS/note_zzr/note.md

   - follow the github link to ban SDS
   - get familiar with the code and project

-  - **but why use NeRF for novel view instead of straightly use diffusion?**
+  - but why use NeRF for novel view instead of straightly use diffusion?
     - for higher image quality
-  - **why then ban SDS and then then straightly use diffusion?**
+  - why then ban SDS and then then straightly use diffusion?

-1. For each novel camera pose: give a novel camera pose
-    we should find the nearest input camera pose: give many input camera pose paired with images
-2. Generate the novel view use the nearest input image: use the nearest camera pose and the paired image(still a single image as condition) to generate images
-3. (Use all images (include input images and generated images) to train NeRF filed through the SDS method.)

-Use `python read_camera.py` to examine the data and become familiar with camera coordinates.

-? what is scale mat / world mat?
-giving scale mat @ world mat = projection, scale mat is intrinsic and world mat is extrinsic?
-then why don't we get intrinsic straightly from scale mat?
+# ToDo
+- for a single image in our dataset, render use SDS and use without SDS, and concat the same view into one image for compare.
+  - try to ban the remove validation image folder command to get the source image.
+  - try to find the built-in camera pose in nerf sampling
+    - zero123 system?
+    - zero123 guidance? x
+    - uncond?
+    - multiview?
+    - zero123_scene.yaml?
+    - zeronvs_config.yaml?
+  - so if we just have one image as condition, the find-nearest-camera-pose function is useless.
+  - we can simply pass the found camera pose in sds to the diffusion_guidance (can we?)(maybe add some processing process according to sds)
+- note, we just need a single cond image can initialize zero123_guidance